Free Emotional Abuse TEST

 - “No one else would put up with you.”

-This emotional abuse tactic isn’t random—it’s designed to break your confidence and make you dependent on his version of reality.
+This emotional abuse tactic isn’t random.
+It’s designed to break your confidence and make you dependent on his version of reality.
+Take our emotional abuse test to see if it’s happening to you.

 You don’t just feel “off.”
-You’re being affected—deeply and daily.
+You’re being affected deeply.
+On a daily basis.

-Women in emotionally abusive marriages often overlook these symptoms because they blame themselves, or they’ve been told they’re “too emotional.”
-But these are common emotional abuse symptoms, and they’re signs your nervous system is working overtime to survive a toxic environment.
+A woman married to or partnered with an emotionally abusive husband is often unaware she’s experiencing symptoms of emotional abuse.
+Why?
+Because he blames her or tells her she’s “too emotional.”
+But these are common emotional abuse symptoms, and they’re signs your nervous system is working overtime to survive.

 Constant Confusion